mdvillagra/poseidon-benchmarks/README.md

 3. https://github.com/risc0/risc0
 4. https://github.com/lurk-lab/neptune

+To run the benchmarks use the command `cargo +nightly bench`.

 # Default Poseidon parameters

 Here we present the default parameters of the different instantiations of Poseidon hash used in the benchmarks.
 Note that [Cryptoexperts](https://github.com/CryptoExperts/poseidon) only has the permutation function in C language, therefore, we constructed a sponge function in Rust for it.
-The Risc0 implementation has two versions, one with a field of 256 bits and another with the babybear field.
+The Risc0 implementation has two versions, one with a field of 256 bits and another with the babybear field of 31 bits.

 | Repository   | Field | Security | S-box | Full rounds | Partial rounds| Width|